 We’re creating the Leeds Office of Data Analytics where data will be shared seamlessly between organisations across the city to bring about improved outcomes and to ensure that the right services are delivered to the right people at the right time.

 We’re passionate in Leeds about open data and about the value it can bring to enrich all of our lives.
 We also recognise that better understanding of data can help us deliver improved services at lower costs.

-WE ARE working with other organisations in the city and across the North to encourage them to open up their data for the benefit of the city.
+WE ARE working with other organisations in the city and across the North to encourage them to open up their data on Data Mill North to promote greater transparency and reuse.

-WE ARE working towards creating a Leeds Office of Data Analytics which will analyse and interpret data from a variety of sources to provide insight.
+WE ARE working towards creating a City Data Analytics Office which will analyse and interpret data from a variety of sources to provide insight.

-WE WILL increasingly use and make available spatial data which can help us better understand our communities and improve services.
+WE WILL increasingly use and make available spatial data which can help us better understand our communities.